nicholas-abad/REMIND-Cancer/src/README.md

 - `_run_ge_on_single_file.py`: Filters for mutations that lie within the promoter boundaries (inclusive) and writes a filtered file with the additional suffix to append (`pipeline.promoter.suffix_to_append`).
 - `run_promoter_on_all_paths.py`: Applies the filtering to all mutation files in the current pipeline stage, either locally or via job submission to a compute cluster.

-  The filter works by comparing each mutation’s genomic position and gene symbol to promoter intervals defined in a TSS reference file.
-Mutations that match the same chromosome, gene, and lie within the computed promoter window are retained.
-The resulting filtered file is saved with a suffix (e.g., `_after_promoter_1000up_500down.vcf`) and its path is updated in `results.json`.
-This step also considers the positive or negative strand to calculate the promoter regions.
 <br>

 #### Annotations